Leonard Helm

 Leonard Helm was an American frontiersman and military officer who served during the American Revolutionary War.
-Born around 1720 probably in Fauquier County, Virginia, he died in poverty while fighting Native American allies of British troops during one of the last engagements of the Revolutionary War around June 4, 1782 in Jefferson County, Virginia (now Jefferson County, Kentucky).
+Born around 1720 probably in Fauquier County, Virginia, he died in poverty while fighting Native American allies of British troops during one of the last engagements of the Revolutionary War around June 4, 1782, in Jefferson County, Virginia (now Jefferson County, Kentucky).

+Early life

+Leonard Helm was born around 1720 in Virginia to Leonard Helm Sr. and his wife Margaret Neil Helm.
+His father emigrated from England and the family traces their ancestry to Lancaster, England.

 Illinois Campaign

 Helm was commissioned a captain and asked to raise and lead a company of Virginians by the newly promoted Lieutenant Colonel George Rogers Clark.
-On January 2, 1778, Governor Patrick Henry, of Virgins, gave George Rogers Clark the authority to raise a regiment and secret orders to attack British forces and their allies on Virginia's frontier.
+On January 2, 1778, Governor Patrick Henry, of Virginia, gave George Rogers Clark the authority to raise a regiment and secret orders to attack British forces and their allies on Virginia's frontier.
 Leonard Helm, who had served with Clark during Dunmore's War and had spent a lot of time in Kentucky, was given command of one of the initial four companies created to form this regiment.
 Captain Helm recruited soldiers from the Virginia militia from both Prince William and Fauquier Counties.
 Clark nicther unit was later known as the Illinois Regiment and participated in the Northwest Campaign.

-Clark and his men captured Kaskaskia, Illinois on July 4, 1778 and Cahokia, Illinois July 6, 1778.
+Clark and his men captured Kaskaskia, Illinois, on July 4, 1778, and Cahokia, Illinois July 6, 1778.
 During the capture of Kaskaskia, Clark split his force, commanding one half himself with Captain Helm commanding the other.
 A series of relatively peaceful conquests took place, with Helm reaching as far as Fort Ouiatenon.